-IGAP has been producing compost for several years and it is available at local stores such as the Trading Union and the Flower Farm.
+IGAP has been producing compost for several years and it is available at the Flower Farm.

 IGAP harvests clams and mussels bi-weekly.
 These are air freighted to Sitka, where a lab tests them for PSP levels.
 Updates are posted on our Facebook page and at many local water sites.

 Please contact Brandon Thynes, IGAP Director